SLIIT-R25-002/HeatScape/README.md

   - Integrate GPS, gyroscope, and thermal sensors for location-aware temperature logging.
   - Implement image-based object matching for accurate temperature data alignment.
   - Optimize communication and power systems for long-duration outdoor operation.

-### 🖼️ Image Analysis (Team Member 1)
-- **Research Question**: How can image segmentation be used to classify materials and surfaces contributing to UHI?
-- **Objectives**:
-  - Design a mobile app for image capture and automatic segmentation.
-  - Identify surface types (e.g., concrete, vegetation, asphalt) from photos.
-  - Store and manage segmented data for IoT integration and analysis.

 ### 📊 Data Processing with VLMs (Team Member 2)
 - **Research Question**: How can Visual Language Models and Explainable AI improve interpretation of heat data and suggest mitigation strategies?